heptarch/heptarch.github.io/drafts/demon.md

 wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Watson's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
-It is both childlike and strangely unchildlike; it has something of the Old Testament prophet.
+It is both childlike and strangely unchildlike; it has something of the Old Testament prophet or the Greek philosopher in it.
 Like Davie Thomson in the cramped space of Cromwell Tower, her small frame can barely contain it.

 And so the Duke of Buckingham and Chandos---disappointed in politics, business, himself, the whole backward scheme of his life---formulates the terms of an offer he will